elipapa/markdown-cv/index.md

 - `-` Created a dynamic forum/blog that connects individuals with the option to join groups
 - `-` Deployed and hosted on Amazon Web Service and Trello for team/task management
-- `-` Utilized HTML, CSS, and JavaScript for front-end and python and Django for back-end
+- `-` Utilized HTML, CSS, and JavaScript for front-end and Python and Django for back-end

 `Apr.
 2018`
 __Hackathon: Hacking for Humanity__  <a href="https://xd.adobe.com/view/48a66b77-5435-4eb8-4328-1f67f7a879dc-3e97/"> <font color="blue"> Presentation </font> </a>